evinrude/pico-rng/README.md

 # Raspberry Pi Pico Random Number Generator

 A basic random number generator that generates numbers from enviromental noise with the onboard DAC of the Raspberry Pi Pico.
 The project uses the Raspberry Pi Pico USB dev_lowlevel as a starting point.
-The RNG is not meant to be FIPS 140-2 compliant by any means.
-This is not meant to by used in a production system as a TRNG.
+The Pico RNG is not meant to be FIPS 140-2 compliant as a stand-alone device by any means.
+However it does supply the Linux Kernel with random bits which can be used with the appropriate entropy to supply FIPS 140-2 compliant random numbers.
 Maybe one day the next gen Pico's will include an onboard crypto module.

 ## Project Goals
 * Raspberry Pi Pico firmware generates random numbers as a USB Endpoint.